 When to Watch?

 The Iceland eclipse date is Wednesday, August 12, 2026.
-It starts all around the country at around 16:47 GMT (4:47 PM) when the moon begins to cover part of the sun.
+It begins across the country at around 16:47 GMT(4:47 PM) when the moon begins to cover part of the sun.

 The full effect, where the moon completely hides the sun, will be visible only in certain regions.
-It starts in the Westfjords at about 17:43 GMT (5:43 PM) and moves east, reaching the Reykjanes Peninsula around 17:50 GMT (5:50 PM).
+It starts in the Westfjords at about 17:43 GMT (5:43 PM) and moves east, reaching the Reykjanes Peninsula at roughly 17:50 GMT (5:50 PM).

 The partial shadowing finishes around 18:47 GMT (6:47 PM) everywhere in Iceland.